FSGeoff/readMe-gen/README.md

 # README.md File Generator

-Description:
+Description:\n
 This application will accept user input and create a README.md document.
-Functionalities of the application will be as followed:
+Functionalities of the application will be:

 GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions